plaid/pattern-transfers/README.md

 -   [PostgreSQL documentation][postgres-docs]

-# Plaid Pattern - ngrok
+# Plaid Pattern Transfer - ngrok

 This demo includes [ngrok](https://ngrok.com/), a utility that creates a secure tunnel between your local machine and the outside world.
 We're using it here to expose the local webhooks endpoint to the internet.